top-guns/etl-gun/README.md

   1. Data validation with [expect](#expect) operator
   2. Special endpoint type for errors, which base on queue
   3. Any collections contains property **errors** with endpoint which collect all errors, occurred while collection processing.
 This endpoint automatic creates when the collection creates, but you can change it's value to collect errors in place of you chois
-  4. Any collections contains method **selectErrors** to create processing pipeline for the collection errors
-  5. Console GUI display all error collections, statistic for it and it's errors
+  4. Console GUI display all error collections, statistic for it and it's errors
 * Contains some ready to use helpers and integrations, for example you can translate some data to another language with [GoogleTranslateHelper](#googletranslatehelper)
 * Contains business rules integration and allows to extract analisys and transformation logic from the etl program sources, and then change it in runtime without application changing and redeployment (see [rools](#rools))